Of All Things, How Did We End Up Debating the Country’s Name?

 How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

 So, India was always meant to be known as Bharat, too — with “too,” here, being the operative word, representing the intent of the makers of the country’s Constitution.
 It reflects one of the traits that makes India stand apart: “unity in diversity,” a term that the government is evidently chuffed to endorse.
-The fact that the government has also spend between Rs.
-2,000 to 3,000 crores on the construction of the ‘Statue of Unity‘ in Gujarat, as a symbol of national pride, speaks to the prioritization of unity.
+The fact that the government has also spent between Rs.
+2,000 to 3,000 crores on the construction of the ‘Statue of Unity‘ in Gujarat, as a symbol of national pride, speaks to its prioritization of unity.
 But, “unity” doesn’t mean “homogeneity;” the unity of a homogenous society doesn’t evoke images of nearly the same kind of solidarity as the unity of a diverse society does.

 In his book, The Discovery of India, Jawaharlal Nehru, the country’s first Prime Minister had written: “Often, as I wandered from meeting to meeting, I spoke to my audiences of this India of ours, of Hindustan and of Bharata, the old Sanskrit name derived from the mythical founders of the race.”
 So, indeed, a number of names have long co-existed — formally or informally — for a country as vast and as diverse as India.

 Any move forcing citizens to reckon with just one name, then, strikes at the heart of the diversity that makes India’s unity inspiring.
-And so, even prioritizing one name over the other — let alone doing away with one completely — due to political motives would be a selfish move.
+And so, even prioritizing one name over the other — let alone doing away with one completely — simply due to political motives, would be a rather selfish move.
 Perhaps, even an anti-patriotic one.

-Moreover, according to social scientist Catherine Clémentin-Ojha, ‘Bharat’ refers to the “supraregional and subcontinental territory where the Brahmanical system of society prevails,” and is derived from ‘Bharatvarsh,’ going back to the Hindu epic, Mahabharata.
+According to social scientist Catherine Clémentin-Ojha, ‘Bharat’ refers to the “supraregional and subcontinental territory where the Brahmanical system of society prevails,” and is derived from ‘Bharatvarsh,’ going back to the Hindu epic, Mahabharata.
 This makes ‘Bharat’ more of “a religious and socio-cultural entity, rather than a political or a geographical one.”
-This suggests that the suspected move to change the country’s name is in furtherance of making the country’s geography sound more “Hinducentric,” as NPR called the trend of renaming a number of cities and towns to do away with colonial markers and Muslim heritages.
+This suggests that the suspected move to change the country’s name is in furtherance of making the country’s geography sound more “Hinducentric,” as NPR described this trend of renaming a number of cities and towns in a bid do away with colonial markers and Muslim heritages.

 Related on The Swaddle: